HOW SHOULD YOU PRIORITISE YOUR PRIORITIES?

-For an organization, it’s even more important; an individual can recall their priorities and flex them as necessary, but an organization is made up of people, and people need to agree the priorities and consider them when making decisions.
+For an organisation this is even more important.
+An individual might be able to recall their priorities and flex them as necessary, but an organisation is made up of lots of individuals who need to corporately agree on their priorities and consider them when making decisions.

-One of the pitfalls is to have too many priorities with limited, or no, logic linking them.
-You may want to be profitable, and create a great customer experience, and do leading research - but these priorities conflict.
-So, you also need to prioritize your priorities.
+It can be hard to know where to start if you find yourself with too many priorities with limited, or no, logic linking them.
+Perhaps they even conflict, for example if you want to be profitable, and create a great customer experience, and do leading research all at once.
+So, we also need to prioritise our priorities.

-An easy approach is to look for the highest return on investment (whether the investment is in money, time, reputation, or whatever).
-Line up the initiatives in order of value (benefits/costs) and pick the highest returns.
-It doesn’t require much thinking.
-It’s a good strategy for an investment portfolio (provided you have a clever way to factor in risk and the reliability of your predictions).
+An easy approach is to look for the highest return on investment (whether that’s money, time, reputation, or something else).
+Simply line up the initiatives in order of value (benefits/costs) and pick the highest returns.
+It doesn’t require much thinking and it’s a good strategy for an investment portfolio (provided you have a clever way to factor in risk and the reliability of your predictions).

-It doesn’t make sense in pretty much any other context because business, and life are complex - you may head off to the East one day, and to the West the next, and waste effort, and end up back where you started!
+However, it doesn’t make sense in pretty much any other context because business, and life are complex – circumstances might change from one day to the next, effort may be wasted, and you might end up back where you started!

-The “highest rate of return” is a popular approach, but not very useful in reality.
+So, although the ‘highest rate of return’ can be a popular approach, it’s not very useful in reality.

-- To keep costs low – you don’t invest in research and development (don’t find next year’s products), and don’t train staff (affects recruitment and retention, and the quality of your workers).
+- To keep costs low – you don’t invest in research and development (don’t find next year’s products), and don’t train staff (affecting recruitment and retention, and the quality of your workers).

-- To maximize profitable income – you chase after profitable product lines and drop the less profitable ones (customers don’t see your brand name).
+- To maximise profitable income – you chase after profitable product lines and drop the less profitable ones (customers don’t see your brand name).

-- To increase satisfaction – you bludgeon customers with questionnaires which will always get the right answer … “are you neutral, happy, or ecstatic?”
+- To increase satisfaction – you overwhelm customers with questionnaires which will always get the right answer … ‘are you neutral, happy, or ecstatic?’

-Most organizations need an overriding priority which all priorities contribute to, such as “to organize the world’s information and make it universally accessible and useful” (Google).
+Most organisations need an overriding priority which all priorities contribute to, such as ‘to organise the world’s information and make it universally accessible and useful’ (Google).

-Once you know your single most important priority, you know how to prioritize all of your other priorities.
+Once you know your single most important priority, you’re then able to prioritise all of your other priorities.

 - Priorities: given the purpose and strategic vision, what matters most?
 There will be long-term priorities, 2-5-year priorities, and short-term priorities, and they need to be consistent.

-- Projects: once you know the priorities and the hierarchy of priorities, which projects merit investment and which projects need their investment recovered and put into projects better aligned to the purpose and vision?
-Which align and should be resourced, and which should be stopped or scrapped?
+- Projects: once you know the priorities and the hierarchy of priorities, which projects merit investment and which projects don’t, you are in a strong position to align them to the purpose and vision.
+Which projects align and should be resourced, and which ones should be stopped or scrapped?

 - People: some people achieve better results than others.
-Some are great managing individual projects but do so by cannibalizing other project resources wantonly, whereas others take a broader view.
+Some are great managing individual projects but perhaps do so by diverting other project resources, whereas others take a broader view.
 Who are the best people to manage the projects that align to the priorities?
 What is the opportunity cost of putting them on one rather than another project?
 How can you mitigate this and achieve the best for every project?

 - Performance: traditionally project performance indicators have been linked to inputs, the so-called ‘iron triangle’ of time, cost and quality.
-Project outputs are much easier to track than (business) outcomes, such as benefits, impact, goals.
+Project outputs are much easier to track than (business) outcomes, such as benefits, impacts and goals.
 It is the outcomes, and outcome-related targets that really matter.
-They demonstrate that value has been created and provide evidence of progress
+They demonstrate that value has been created and provide evidence of progress.

-But you can only enforce policies if you measure what’s actually happening where ‘the rubber hits the road’.
+You can only enforce priorities if you measure what’s actually happening ‘on the ground’.

 Benefits management enables you to monitor the return on investment in a wide range of initiatives and determine their contribution to the priorities you have set.
 You will know where and when to cut your losses or when to invest more – all of which is likely to depend on changes in your business environment.